 In most cases, the software uses the GPS functions of your phone to verify your location.
 There’s really no extra step required on the part of the user.

 If you’ve never used an online sportsbook app before, you may be surprised to learn how in-depth they are.
-Few sportsbook apps cannot match the offerings of their land-based counterparts.
+Few sportsbook apps cannot match the offerings of their land-based alternatives.

 In fact, in many cases, they exceed their retail brethren in terms of the number of bets, types of bets and flexibility that they offer.
 Numerous features make sportsbook apps a better option than retail books much of the time.

 This practice contrasts sharply with retail sportsbooks, which might only offer one or two promos every month or so.
-However, mobile sportsbook in Michigan have to deal with much stiffer competition since their competitors are only a button press away.
+However, mobile sportsbooks in Michigan have to deal with much stiffer competition, since their competitors are only a button press away.

 Because of that pressure, sportsbook apps can ill afford to be stingy with their offers.
 There are several types of bonuses that you could encounter when you log on to your app of choice.
 Here are a few of those bonus types:

-In a no deposit bonus, a player receives a perk or prize from the sportsbook for little in exchange.
-Usually, the bonus comes as a reward for something relatively innocuous, like signing up for a new account.
+In a no-deposit bonus, a player receives a perk or prize from the sportsbook for little in exchange.
+Usually, the bonus comes as a reward for something relatively innocuous, such as signing up for a new account.